lene/audpl/README.md

 code library.

 ###Design considerations
-I basically have only two classes: Edge and DirectedGraph.
+I basically have only two classes: `Edge` and `DirectedGraph`.
 I could easily have added more classes (a better implementation of a priority queue come to mind, as well as a class that solves Dijkstra's algorithm instead of a global function).
 In the Python community using classes for every data structure is somewhat discouraged though (if native types are sufficient), so I stuck with that.